 About the SunShot Initiative

 The U.S. Department of Energy SunShot Initiative is a collaborative national effort that aggressively drives innovation to make solar energy fully cost-competitive with traditional energy sources before the end of the decade.
 Through SunShot, the Energy Department supports efforts by private companies, universities, and national laboratories to drive down the cost of solar electricity to $0.06 per kilowatt-hour.
 Learn more at energy.gov/sunshot.

 About NanoFlex Power Corporation

-NanoFlex Power Corporation is a leading developer of advanced photovoltaic technologies and intellectual property.
-Founded in 1994, the Company currently has exclusive license rights to more than 750 issued and pending patents worldwide.
+NanoFlex Power Corporation is a leader in the development, commercialization, and licensing of advanced photovoltaic technologies and intellectual property.
+Founded in 1994, the Company currently has exclusive license rights to more than 750 issued and pending patents worldwide, which constitute the most expansive and significant OPV and GaAs patent portfolio of any company.
 These proprietary technologies encompass materials, architectures, and fabrication processes for organic and inorganic flexible, thin-film photovoltaic technologies.
 The Company’s inorganic technologies enable low-cost production of high-performance Gallium Arsenide (GaAs) solar cells.
 Its organic photovoltaic (OPV) technology aims to redefine the solar market, enabling mobile, semi-transparent, lightweight, flexible, and inexpensive solar power applications.
 Based in Scottsdale, Arizona, NanoFlex Power has sponsored research agreements with the University of Southern California and the University of Michigan.
 For more information, visit www.nanoflexpower.com.